How AWS App Studio works - AWS App Studio

 Connecting your application to other services

-Some examples of functionality in applications that use connectors to connect to other services:
+The following are examples of functionality in applications that use connectors to connect to other services:

-An application that allows uploading and viewing images, such as receipts, can use Amazon S3 to store and access the image files.
+• An application that allows uploading and viewing images, such as receipts, can use Amazon S3 to store and access the image files.

-A text summarizer app can send a text input to Amazon Bedrock and show the returned summary.
+• A text summarizer app can send a text input to Amazon Bedrock and show the returned summary.

 Note

 You must have the Admin role in App Studio to create connectors.
-When creating connectors, you must include proper credentials and information about the resources or API calls you want to use.
+When creating connectors, you must include proper credentials and information about the resources or API calls that you want to use.

-Configure the data model of your application
+Configuring the data model of your application

 You can also add sample data to your entity to more easily test your application without needing to call external services.